 Discuss your rights with an attorney

 It always helps to get a professional opinion.
-Most family law attorneys offer a free consultation to help you at least feel situated with your rights.
-Seek out a attorneyswho is familiar with the law in New Jersey that governs relocation; specifically the case of Baures v.
+Family law attorneys offer a consultation to help you at least feel situated with your rights.
+Seek out a attorneys who is familiar with the law in New Jersey that governs relocation; specifically the case of Baures v.
 Lewis, which tells the courts which factors to consider when deciding whether to permit parents to relocate out of state with children.

 Begin thinking about a parenting time plan for your kids and you ex